poseidon/matchbox/Documentation/bootcfg.md

 # Boot Config Service

-The `bootcfg` HTTP service provides virtual or physical machines with PXE, iPXE, or Pixiecore boot settings and cloud configs based on their hardware attributes.
+The `bootcfg` HTTP service provides virtual or physical machines with PXE, iPXE, or Pixiecore boot settings and igntion/cloud configs based on their hardware attributes.

-`bootcfg` maintains `Machine`, `Spec`, and cloud config resources and matches machines to `Spec` data based on their attributes. `Spec` resources define a named set of boot settings (kernel, options, initrd) and configuration settings (cloud config). `Machine` resources declare a machine by id (UUID, MAC) and the `Spec` that machine should use.
+The service maintains `Machine`, `Spec`, and ignition/cloud config resources and matches machines to `Spec`'s based on their attributes. `Spec` resources define a named set of boot settings (kernel, options, initrd) and configuration settings (ignition config, cloud config). `Machine` resources declare a machine by id (UUID, MAC) and the `Spec` that machine should use.

 Boot settings are presented as iPXE scripts or [Pixiecore JSON](https://github.com/danderson/pixiecore/blob/master/README.api.md) to support different network boot environments.